JakeH91/FantasyWorld/RPG/First Story - Murder Mystery/NPCs/Gaski, Frank.md

 - Prove that people from the empire are not untrustworthy.
 We are all just people, after all.

 Secondary Motivations:
-- Either get [[Ruben Aikio]] to see him as a person, instead of a immigrant mongrel, OR get Ruben fired.
+- Either get [[Aikio, Ruben]] to see him as a person, instead of a immigrant mongrel, OR get Ruben fired.